Welcome to the Trimetals Blog

 A registered bike is a less attractive bike to steal : Displaying a sticker that your bike has been registered is a big deterrent to a bike thief.
 Particularly, when there is a line of other bikes that a thief could go after that are not registered.

-A registered bike can be recovered more easily if stolen : The police check bicycle registers when they recover stolen bikes in order to find their [read more...]
+A registered bike can be recovered more easily if stolen : The police check bicycle registers when they recover stolen bikes in order to find their legitimate owner.
+By registering your bike you create a simple and straightforward link between you and your bike that makes it far easier for the police to return your stolen bike to you. [read more...]

 December 10th, 2013